Japan - In Shinkansen we trust

 Way of the exploding fist

 Miyajima has been worshiped as a divine island since ancient times.
-The shrine was built on the seashore where the tide ebbs and flows.
-First built in 593, then rebuilt in 1168.
+A shrine was built on the seashore in 593 AD, obeying the tide.

 Torii gate at Miyajima island